hantsy/building-restful-apis-with-springmvc-gitbook/build-rest.md

 		}
 	}

-The title property can be used to identify the two posts in collection container, because they are not presisted in a persistent storage at the moment, `@Id` should be null.
+The title field can be used to identify two posts in a collection, because they are not presisted in a persistent storage at the moment, `id` value are same--null.

-Implements `equals` and `hashCode` with title property of `Post`.
+Implements `equals` and `hashCode` with title field of `Post`.

 	public boolean equals(Object u){
 		// omitted null check